isomerpages/moe-queenstownsec/_discover-quest/Vision, Mission & Values.md

 #### **Our Mission:**

 <center>
-To nurture all Queenstownians to as future-oriented leaders, <br>
+To nurture all Queenstownians to rise as future-oriented leaders, <br>
 actively contributing to society. <br>